paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 The Social Security Act, referred to in subsec. (i)(3)(D)(i)(I), (II), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title IV of the Act is classified generally to subchapter IV (§ 601 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 Parts B and E of title IV of the Act are classified generally to parts B (§ 620 et seq.) and E (§ 670 et seq.), respectively, of subchapter IV of chapter 7 of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 The Job Training Partnership Act, referred to in subsec. (i)(3)(D)(i)(III), is Pub.
 L. 97–300, Oct.
 13, 1982, 96 Stat.
 1322, which was classified generally to chapter 19 (§ 1501 et seq.) of Title 29, Labor, and was repealed by Pub.
 L. 105–220, title I, § 199(b)(2), (c)(2)(B), Aug.
 7, 1998, 112 Stat.
 1059, effective July 1, 2000.
-Pursuant to [section 2940(b) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2940/b&num=0&edition=prelim), references to a provision of the Job Training Partnership Act, effective Aug.
-7, 1998, are deemed to refer to that provision or the corresponding provision of the Workforce Investment Act of 1998, Pub.
+Pursuant to former [section 2940(b) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2940/b&num=0&edition=prelim), references to a provision of the Job Training Partnership Act, effective Aug.
+7, 1998, were deemed to refer to that provision or the corresponding provision of the Workforce Investment Act of 1998, Pub.
 L. 105–220, Aug.
 7, 1998, 112 Stat.
-936, and effective July 1, 2000, are deemed to refer to the corresponding provision of the Workforce Investment Act of 1998.
-For complete classification of the Job Training Partnership Act to the Code, see Tables.
-For complete classification of the Workforce Investment Act of 1998 to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+936, and effective July 1, 2000, were deemed to refer to the corresponding provision of the Workforce Investment Act of 1998.
+The Workforce Investment Act of 1998 was repealed by Pub.
+L. 113–128, title V, § 511(a), July 22, 2014, 128 Stat.
+1705, effective July 1, 2015.
+Pursuant to [section 3361(a) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3361/a&num=0&edition=prelim), references to a provision of the Workforce Investment Act of 1998 are deemed to refer to the corresponding provision of the Workforce Innovation and Opportunity Act, Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425, effective July 1, 2015.
+For complete classification of the Job Training Partnership Act and the Workforce Investment Act of 1998 to the Code, see Tables.
+For complete classification of the Workforce Innovation and Opportunity Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-021-federal-insurance-contributions-act.md#section-3101) and Tables.

 Section 1602 of the American Recovery and Reinvestment Tax Act of 2009, referred to in subsec. (i)(9)(A), is section 1602 of Pub.
 L. 111–5, which is set out as a note below.